sample_JamPolygon: Sample points within JamPolygon

 n_ratio

-numeric ratio which must be 1 or higher, indicating how many total sampled points should be defined, before choosing the points to use.
-This option is used only when spread=TRUE, which causes more points to be defined, from which it uses evenly distributed values.
+numeric ratio which must be 1 or higher, default 1, how many total valid points should be defined before choosing a subset of points to use.

 pattern